EvaMakri/lifestylefactors-annotation-docs/index.md

     No statement about a correlation or statistical significance:

-    “A majority percentage of HIV-positive MSM engage in unprotected sexual behavior”. → other individuals without HIV could have the same behavior → no statistical significance.
+    “A majority percentage of HIV-positive MSM engage in unprotected sexual behavior”. → other individuals without HIV could have the same behavior.

+    _or_

+    Observation:

+    “Cannabis is the most widely used illicit substance in the United States with especially high prevalence of use among those with psychiatric disorders.”

-4. LSF that is a part of a bigger Named entity: sleep in multiple sleep latency test (MSLT)
+3. LSF that is a part of a bigger Named entity: sleep in multiple sleep latency test (MSLT)
+4. Do NOT annotate "... in/among LSF/DIS":

+    __Dairy farmers__ is not part of relation: Among __dairy farmers__, moreover, __lung cancer__ SMRs showed a significant downward trend across the quartiles of increasing __length of work__.

 ### Special rules for relationships:
 1. Across sentence boundaries should be annotated.